 What are your trump cards?

-How can we be better at playing them every day without waiting for a crisis to reminds us?
+How can we be better at playing them every day without waiting for a crisis to reminds us of what’s important?

 I am planning person, to say the least.
 When I tell people about my rolling 5-year personal plan in Excel they usually look like they’ve seen a green giraffe fly over the rooftops.